 Weight management – Cardio can burn extra calories which can aid in weight loss goals.

 Reduced Diabetes Risk – Research has found that those with adequate cardiorespiratory fitness levels are less likely to develop type two diabetes.
 Although notably, most available studies are unable to control other diet and lifestyle factors to determine if this is a correlation or causation relationship.
-Many individuals who participate in cardio activity tend to be more health conscious all around.
+Many individuals who participate in cardio exercise tend to be more health conscious all around.

 Downsides of Cardio

-Cardiovascular workouts are great for burning fat and increasing your heart rate, but they’re not as effective at building muscle mass as weightlifting.
+Cardiovascular workouts are great for burning fat and increasing your heart rate, but they’re not as effective at building lean muscle mass as weightlifting.
 And while cardio workouts can help you lose weight, they don’t provide the same benefits to your bones and joints that strength training does.

 For those who are seeking to maintain or build mass, cardio can also increase caloric needs and therefore may interfere with your goals.
-So while those with muscle building goals should still include some cardio in their routine, these additional calories lost need to be accounted for through the diet.
+So while those with muscle building goals should still include some cardio in their workout routine, these additional calories lost need to be accounted for through the diet.

 Certain types of cardio can also be hard on the joints—especially if you have an underlying injury or condition such as arthritis or osteoarthritis.
 In these instances, low impact cardio such as rowing, cycling, swimming, or the elliptical are viable options.